jiapei100/VulkanSceneGraph/README.md

 Development of the VulkanSceneGraph will follow the spiral model of software development with three phases leading up to the 1.0 stable release.
 These phases will broadly be:

-> ## Exploration Phase
+1. __Exploration Phase__
-> > Running June through August 2018 to research the technologies and techniques to be used |
+> Running June through August 2018 to research the technologies and techniques to be used

-> ## Development Phase
+2. __Development Phase__
-> > September 2018 onwards, will establish core scene graph classes with Vulkan support.
+> September 2018 onwards, will establish core scene graph classes with Vulkan support.
 Hopefully alpha functionality by the end of 2018/early 2019

-> ## Refinement Phase
+3. __Refinement Phase__
-> > Timing depends upon phase two, with broad aim for beta functional in 2019.
+> Timing depends upon phase two, with broad aim for beta functional in 2019.
 The core scene graph will be tested in graphics application development, with refinements made to support working towards 1.0 stable release

-## Work underway:
+## Work underway

 We have just entered the Exploration Phase so the project is in it's infancy.
 While we have many ideas on what approaches to take we don't yet have a design document to share.
 The design and more detailed project development plans will be a product of the Exploration Phase which we'll publish at the end of August 2018.